Q&A with John LoMedico, VP of Corporate Development

 Q: What does this mean for customers?

 With this agreement, we believe we have addressed a significant adoption hurdle for those Tier 1 network operators who require multiple sources.
-Acacia and Oclaro believe that this collaboration will increase the pace of adoption and degree of penetration of the Meru-based CFP2-DCO format worldwide, thereby enabling Acacia to accelerate the adoption of the CFP2 DCO form factor at 100G/200G.
+Acacia and Oclaro believe that this collaboration will increase the pace of adoption and degree of penetration of the Meru-based CFP2 format worldwide, thereby enabling Acacia to accelerate the adoption of the CFP2 DCO form factor at 100G/200G.

 Q: Will the Oclaro and Acacia modules have common specifications?